Strategies for Achieving Satiety

 Summary

-Hunger is complex, and though I mentioned two of the hormones responsible for regulating our level of hunger, they are only a glimpse into the complex regulation of this vital sensation.
-Research on the complex world of hunger and satiety is ongoing, and some of the chemical messengers that regulate our hunger responses have only been discovered within the last 10 years!
-My best advice on achieving satiety or managing hunger, based on what we know, is as follows:
+Hunger is complex, and though I mentioned two of the hormones responsible for regulating our hunger levels, they are only a glimpse into the intricate regulation of this vital sensation.
+Research on the complex world of hunger and satiety is ongoing, and some of the chemical messengers that regulate our hunger responses have been discovered only in the last 10 years!

-• Eat high protein foods- meat fish, poultry, tofu, cottage cheese, yogurt, nuts
+• Eat high protein foods- meat, fish, poultry, tofu, cottage cheese, yogurt, nuts

 • Eat high-fiber foods – leafy greens, whole grains, vegetables, fruits